 Customer Security Responsibilities

 The customer is solely responsible for any breaches of security affecting servers, routers, workstations or other systems under customer control.
 If a customer’s system is involved in an attack on another network or system, it will be shut down and an immediate investigation will be launched to determine the cause/source of the attack.
-In such event, the customer is responsible for the cost to rectify any damage done to the customer’s server and any other requirement affected by the security breach.
+In such an event, the customer is responsible for the cost to rectify any damage done to the customer’s server and any other requirement affected by the security breach.
 The labor used to rectify any such damage is categorized as emergency security breach recovery and is currently charged at $150 USD per hour.
-Enquiries regarding security matters may be directed to DLS’ Security Department.
+Inquiries regarding security matters may be directed to DLS’ Security Department.

 Customers have a responsibility to use DLS’ network responsibly.
 This includes respecting the other customers of DLS.
-DLS reserves the right to suspend and or cancel service with any Customer who uses the DLS network in such a way that adversely effects other DLS customers.
+DLS reserves the right to suspend and or cancel service with any Customer who uses the DLS network in such a way that adversely affects other DLS customers.
 This includes but is not limited to:

 - Attacking or attempting to gain unauthorized access to servers and services that belong to DLS or its customers (i.e. “hacking” or “cracking”), and/or

 DLS will react strongly to any use or attempted use of an Internet account or computer without the owner’s authorization.
 Such attempts include, but are not limited to, “social engineering” (tricking other people into releasing their passwords), password theft, security hole scanning, port scanning, etc. Any unauthorized use of accounts or computers by a DLS customer, whether or not the attacked account or computer belongs to DLS, will result in severe action taken against the attacker.
 Possible actions include warnings, account suspension or cancellation, fines, and civil or criminal legal action, depending on the seriousness of the attack.
-Any attempt to undermine or cause harm to a server, or customer, of DLS is strictly prohibited.
+Any attempt to undermine or cause harm to a server, or customer, of DLS, is strictly prohibited.

 System and Network Security

-Violations of system or network security are prohibited, and may result in criminal and civil liability.
+Violations of system or network security are prohibited and may result in criminal and civil liability.
 DLS may investigate incidents involving such violations and may involve and will cooperate with law enforcement if a criminal violation is suspected.
 Examples of system or network security violations include, without limitation, the following: